 First-time Full-time Freshmen Full-time Undergrad (Incl.
 Fresh.)
-Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 358 980 10 o) Average dollar amount of institutional non-need- based scholarship and grant aid awarded to students in line n \$4,184 \$4,097 \$3,450 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 70 263 5 q) Average dollar amount of institutional non-need- based athletic scholarships and grants awarded to students in line p \$27,884 \$26,100 \$11,047
+Less Than Full-time Undergrad n) Number of students in line a who had no financial need and who were awarded institutional non-need-based scholarship or grant aid (exclude those who were awarded athletic awards and tuition benefits) 403 998 8 o) Average dollar amount of institutional non-need-based scholarship and grant aid awarded to students in line n \$4,371 \$4,267 \$2,759 p) Number of students in line a who were awarded an institutional non-need-based athletic scholarship or grant 55 261 5 q) Average dollar amount of institutional non-need-based athletic scholarships and grants awarded to students in line p \$31,362 \$28,800 \$9,143

 CDS-H4.
-Number of students in the 2022 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2021 and June 30, 2022.
+Number of students in the 2023 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
 Include only loans made to students who borrowed while enrolled at your institution.
 Include co-signed loans.
 Exclude students who transferred into your institution, money borrowed at other institutions, parent loans and students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).
-3,210
+3,472

 CDS-H5.
-Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed. .
+Number and percent of students in class (defined in H4 above) borrowing from federal, non-federal, and any loan sources, and the average (or mean) amount borrowed.
 NOTE: The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.
 The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
 For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-Source/T ype of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loan specified in the first column (nearest \$1) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,853 58% \$37,039 [;] Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/ Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+1,896 55% \$32,891 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-1,816 57% \$29,608 c)] Institutional loan programs.
-0 0 0 d) 5 State loan programs.
-0 0 0 Private student loans made by a bank or lender.
-451 13% \$32,155
+1,861 54% \$19,474 c) Institutional loan programs.
+0 0 0 d) State loan programs.
+0 0 0 e) Private student loans made by a bank or lender.
+509 15% \$31,313